como-controlar-un-esp8266-con-websocket-y-json

 }

-On the other hand, the ‘API.hpp’ file is identical to what we had in the previous entry, since we are going to have the same functions to receive and send data (simulated, in a real project we would activate a pin, read a sensor, whatever)
+For its part, the ‘API.hpp’ file is identical to the one we had in the previous post, since we are going to have the same functions to receive and send data (simulated, in a real project we would activate a pin, read a sensor, whatever)

 void setData(AsyncWebSocketClient * client, String request)